NLog/NLog/README.md

 Please provide the following information:
 - The current NLog version
 - The current config (file content or API calls)
-- The current result
+- If relevant: the current result
-- What result is expected
+- If relevant: what result is expected